supercam/greybox/docs/studio_perforce.md

 The MDM that was used was VMware Workspace One formerly known as Airwatch.

 Use Case:
-The purpose of this is to create a file server for learning / homelab to do achieve the following:
+To create a file server for learning / homelab to do achieve the following:

 * Have more storage rather than what is available on laptop
 * To better understand how to use virtualization